> Health & Safety

 All meals, free time, assemblies, workshops, and evening activities are large group.
 Some workshops will be broken into 2 groups.

 Do camper’s choose daily activities?
-During free time and when there are two or three options during free or evening activity time, ie, choose between swimming, jam in the practice space, play games, take private evening lessons or karaoke.
+Twice a day campers have elective activity blocks where they get to choose what they want to do.ie, choose between swimming, jam in the practice space, play games, take private evening lessons or karaoke.

 Many of our campers stay more than 1 week and we make sure the day between sessions is fun-filled and busy.